Meal Planning is a terrific way to save thousands of dollars per year on your grocery bill.

 - Always keep your sink clean and shiny – a clean and shiny sink always makes you feel like your kitchen is clean!

-Sit down with pen and paper or use Excel on your computer to write a list of meals for the next week/fortnight or month.
-Think about meals that your family like to eat.
+Sit down with pen and paper or use an Excel Spreadsheet on your computer to write a list of meals for the next week/fortnight or month.
+Think about the meals that your family like to eat.
 Write your family favourites, see what needs using up in the fridge and pantry that is close to it’s best before date.
-Check out the SAHM website for lots of frugal meal ideas, and pull out all your old cookbooks.
+Check out our recipe section for lots of frugal meal ideas, and pull out all your old cookbooks.

 There is nothing worse than coming home exhausted from a great big shop and realise you have no room in your fridge.
 So before shopping, make sure you clear out the dregs.
 See what can be made into another meal or what was forgotten and needs throwing out.